 - Improved well performance resulted in positive technical revisions, which were offset through undeveloped location removals as a result of mineral expiries.
 This resulted in overall positive 1P technical revisions of 0.2 MMboe and negative 2P technical revisions of 0.8 MMboe.

 - Reserve life index(1) of 5.9 years, 13.0 years and 19.0 years, based on 2021 annual production(2) on a PDP, 1P and 2P basis, respectively.

-- (1) “Finding & Development Costs” and “Reserve Life Index” does not have a standardized meaning.
-See “Cautionary Statements – Disclosure of Oil and Gas Reserves Data and Operational Information” and “Cautionary Statements – Reserve Life Index” below.
+- (1) “Finding & Development Costs”, and “Reserve Life Index” do not have standardized meanings.
+See “Cautionary Statements – Disclosure of Oil and Gas Reserves Data and Operational Information”, “Cautionary Statements – Finding and Development Costs” and “Cautionary Statements – Reserve Life Index” below.

-See also the “Cautionary Statements” below for further explanations and discussions.
+See also the “Cautionary Statements” below for further explanations and discussion.